MartijnDeRooij/dev-env-dotfiles/Editors/README.md

 `emacs --with-profile '((user-emacs-directory . "~/emacs-configs/.doom.d/"))'`
 `emacs --with-profile '((user-emacs-directory . "~/emacs-configs/emacs-from-scratch/"))'`
 `emacs M-x Check-parents` to find missing (){} etc.

-## Relevant Files
-Once the configuration is finished, here will come the links to the configs and eventual actual usefull guides I have used.

 ## Other ways to install Emacs: